CompassLLM: A Multi-Agent Approach toward Geo-Spatial Reasoning for Popular Path Query: Limitations

+Thus, the most popular path—defined here as the path maximizing cumulative POI popularity among candidates in $\mathcal{T}_{GT}(s,d)$—is obtained by:

+This POI-additive formulation is distinct from exact route-frequency maximization as our objective ranks candidate paths ($T_{LLM}$ in Figure \ref{fig:MainBanner}, elaborated in Section \ref{sec:methodology}) by the cumulative popularity of their constituent POIs, following prior literature \cite{rashid2023deepalttrip}.

-On the other hand, if $ \mathcal{T}_{GT} = \emptyset $, there is no path for the given query $q:<s,d>$, let alone a popular one.
-In those cases, our goal is to generate a popular path which is traversable in the graph $\mathcal{G}$.
+On the other hand, if $ \mathcal{T}_{GT} = \emptyset $, there is no path satisfying the given query, let alone a popular one.
+In such cases, our goal is to generate a popular path which is traversable in the graph $\mathcal{G}$.
 We consider a route $\mathcal{R}$ to be fully traversable if its constituent edges belong to $\mathcal{E_T}$.